apache/fury/README.md

 >
 > Please read the [DISCLAIMER](DISCLAIMER) and a full explanation of ["incubating"](https://incubator.apache.org/policy/incubation.html).
 >
 > **Apache Fory was previously named as Apache Fury.
-For versions less than 0.11, please use "fury" instead of "fory" in package names, imports, and dependencies, see [Fury Docs](https://fory.apache.org/docs/0.10/docs/introduction/) for how to use Fury in older versions**.
+For versions before 0.11, please use "fury" instead of "fory" in package names, imports, and dependencies, see [Fury Docs](https://fory.apache.org/docs/0.10/docs/introduction/) for how to use Fury in older versions**.

 ## Features